Sitecore/Sitecore.Pathfinder/README.md

 After giving Pathfinder some serious thought, I have come to this conclusion:

 ![Standard](http://imgs.xkcd.com/comics/standards.png)

-As such Pathfinder will continue as mostly an academic execise.
+As such Pathfinder will continue as mostly an academic exercise.
 The emphasis will be on bringing the many Sitecore tools developed by the Sitecore community together in a cohesive manner.

 # Introduction